 She said that the prescribing physician should be the one to do the tapering if necessary.
 Patients should definitely consult a doctor.

-Washington said that some antidepressants are associated with a that can produce aches, headaches, and shakiness.
+Washington said that some antidepressants are associated with a

 “This is not withdrawal so to speak,” she said.

 Dr. Gundu Reddy, a psychiatrist from New York, said that psychiatrists are “definitely trained to help people taper off psychiatric medications.”

 Whether a patient can stop successfully depends on a variety of factors, including what their diagnosis is and why they were prescribed the medications.

 “Some people will have impaired quality of life and chronic suffering without medications, and the focus should be on improving quality of life and reduction in suffering rather than stopping a medication,” Reddy told Healthline.